Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Teamers/Parenter/02_ExampleDoc.md

 ##Example

-Let's build a chain collection and we parent by also picking for each the top MyStr.
+we can get the just previous parent easily